-- After a C-section, your healing time will be longer than with a regular vaginal delivery -- four to six weeks, and sometimes longer.
+- After a C-section, your recovery time will be longer than with a regular vaginal delivery -- both in the hospital and after hospitalization.

 - Babies delivered by C-section have a bigger risk for breathing problems after birth that will require time in the neonatal intensive care unit.
 These usually go away within a few days.

-- Kids born by C-section are more likely to have asthma, diabetes, allergies, and obesity later in life.
+- Kids born by C-section may also be more prone to have asthma, diabetes, allergies, and obesity later in life.

-- You have a bigger risk of heavy bleeding, infection, or blood clots with C-sections than with a vaginal delivery.
+- You have a bigger risk of heavy bleeding, infection, injury to other organs, or blood clots with C-sections than with a vaginal delivery.
 Some women will need a transfusion.